+The following items will be verified to determine qualification for admission the Development (verification documents are described in section IX - Conditions for Continued Occupancy):

 - a.
-The following items will be verified to determine qualification for admission the Development (verification documents are described in section IX Conditions for Continued Occupancy): - (i) Family composition and type (Elderly/Near- Elderly/Disabled/ /non-elderly);
+Family composition and type (Elderly/Near- Elderly/Disabled/ /non-elderly); - b.
+Annual Income;

-- (ii) Annual Income; - (iii) Assets and Asset
+- c.
+Assets and Asset Income

-Income; (iv) Deductions from
+- d.
+Deductions from Income;

-Income:
+- e.
+Preferences;

-- (v) Preferences; - (vi) Social Security Numbers of all Family
+- f.
+Social Security Numbers of all Family Members;

-Members; (vii) Applicant Screening Information;
+- g.
+Applicant Screening Information;

-- (viii) Citizenship or eligible immigration status; and - (ix) Existing housing subsidy (EIV existing tenant report). - b.
-Verification Hierarchy: - (i) Upfront Income Verification (UIV) using HUD's Enterprise Income Verification (EIV) (For Public Housing Households only.) - (ii) Upfront Income Verification (UIV) using non-HUD system - (iii) Written Third Party Verification - (iv) Written Third Party Verification - Form (v) Oral Third Party Verification - (vi) Tenant Declaration - c.
+- h.
+Citizenship or eligible immigration status; and

+- i.
+Existing housing subsidy (EIV existing tenant report).

+3. Verification Hierarchy

+- 6. Upfront Income Verification (UIV) using HUD's Enterprise Income Verification (EIV) and the Income Validation Tool (ITV) (Not available for verifications of new applicants) For Public Housing Households only.

+- 5. Upfront Income Verification (UIV) using non-HUD system

+- 4. Written Third Party Verification

+- 3. Written Third Party Verification Form

+- 2. Oral Third Party Verification

+- 1. Tenant Declaration

 Verification of eligible immigration status shall be carried out pursuant to 24 C.F.R.
 5.508.
-U.S. citizens are permitted to certify to their status. - 3.
-Interview.
+U.S. citizens are permitted to certify to their status.

+4. Interview

 All members of the Applicant Household age eighteen (18) and older must attend at least one interview session.
-At the interview, the following will occur: - a.
+At the interview, the following will occur:

+a.
 The program requirements and verification procedures will be explained.

 - b.
 All household members age eighteen (18) and older must present a photographic identification card at the interview session.
 The card will be photocopied and the copy retained in the applicant file. - c.
 All household members must provide copies of proof of age (example: birth certificate) and social security cards. - d.
 All household members age eighteen (18) and over will be required to sign release of information forms for required verification and certification paperwork. - e.
-Applicants will be informed of the Development's policies of non- discrimination and that Federal law prohibits discrimination on the basis of race, color, national origin, religion, familial status, disability, or sex. - f.
+Applicants will be informed of the Development's policies of nondiscrimination and that Federal law prohibits discrimination on the basis of race, color, national origin, religion, familial status, disability, or sex. - f.
 Applicants will be informed that they must cooperate fully in the application process and submit to Management, in a timely manner, complete and accurate information requested by Management (including, without limitation, names, addresses, and telephone numbers of all references and sources for verification, such as banks, landlords, child care providers, health insurance carriers, etc.).
 Applicants will also be informed that submission of incomplete, false or misleading information will be grounds for denial of the application. - g.
 All applicants will be informed that a final decision on their eligibility cannot be made until all verifications are complete. - h.
 The rules and regulations may be amended from time to time by Management.
-Management shall notify each Tenant at least thirty (30) days prior to modifying the rules and regulations and shall provide each Tenant an opportunity to present written comments in response to the proposed modifications.
+Management shall notify each resident at least thirty (30) days prior to modifying the rules and regulations and shall provide each resident an opportunity to present written comments in response to the proposed modifications.
 Subject to the requirements of 24 C.F.R.
 966.3, comments submitted shall be considered by Management before formal adoption of any new Lease form.
-Upon institution of modified rules and regulations, each Tenant will be required to sign an addendum to the Lease incorporating such modified rules and regulations. - i.
-All Applicant Households will be informed of the Grievance Policy for the Development, which is set forth in Section VII.F.
+Upon institution of modified rules and regulations, each resident will be required to sign an addendum to the Lease incorporating such modified rules and regulations.

+i.
+All Applicant Households will be informed of the Grievance Policy for the Development, which is set forth in Section VII.

+5. Screening Process

-4. Screening Process: Management will ask each Applicant Household to complete a comprehensive, current Application (to supplement the Pre-Application Form), and ask each member of the Applicant Household to complete such verification forms, consents and authorizations as may be necessary, including, without limitation:
+Management will ask each Applicant Household to complete a comprehensive, current Application (to supplement the Pre-Application Form), and ask each member of the Applicant Household to complete such verification forms, consents and authorizations as may be necessary, including, without limitation: